rowanmanning/topsy-php/README.md

 Read the [API Documentation](http://code.google.com/p/otterapi/w/list) for more info on the API itself, or see examples below for using the library.

 The library implements Topsy's API keys, which are not quite live, but it's best to send one anyway in preparation.
+You can [get an API key here](http://manage.topsy.com/app/) if you need one.
 Topsy also asks that you send a User-Agent containing the URL of your app or service, this can be done in the constructor.

 ## Basic Usage